fosuniverse/oscghana-website/README.md

 npm run analyze
 ```

-- Run Prettier and ESLint with the --fix option
+- Run Prettier and ESLint with the --fix options

 ```sh
 npm run fix